fry69/vite-plugin-localcaddy/packages/vite-plugin-localcaddy/README.md

 1. **Analysis** — Studied the original Node.js implementation to understand behavior
 2. **Test Extraction** — Identified and documented all test cases from the source code
 3. **Test Implementation** — Wrote comprehensive Deno tests (25 test cases covering all functionality)
-4. **Incremental Conversion** — Reimplemented each function in Deno TypeScript until all tests passed
+4. **Incremental Conversion** — Reimplemented each function for Deno until all tests passed
 5. **Validation** — Ensured 100% test coverage and functional equivalence

-**Result:** A maintainable, fully-tested Deno implementation with type safety and modern best practices.
+**Result:** A maintainable, fully-tested Deno implementation with modern best practices.

 For detailed conversion notes, see [CONVERSION_SUMMARY.md](./CONVERSION_SUMMARY.md).